 A competitive process that includes local content

-A competitive process is where several quotes or tenders have been received and assessed against pre-determined evaluation criteria to establish best value for money.
+A competitive process is where several quotes or tenders have been received and assessed against pre-determined evaluation criteria to establish best value for the NT.

 The evaluation criteria must include local content weighted at a minimum 30% and no other individual criteria are to exceed 30%.
 Examples of other criteria include quality, time and price.